Lake of the Ozarks: Geography

+Cities and towns

 Numerous settlements are located near or on the Lake of the Ozarks.
 With a population of 4,570, the largest city is Osage Beach, which sits where the lake's southeastern arm joins the main channel.
-The second-largest is the city of Camdenton, located a few miles east of the southwestern arm.
+The second largest is the city of Camdenton, located a few miles east of the southwestern arm.
 Lake Ozark lies immediately north of Osage Beach and just south of Bagnell Dam.
 Other, smaller communities along or near the lake include (from east to west): Kaiser, Lakeside, Linn Creek, Village of Four Seasons, Rocky Mount, Sunrise Beach, Hurricane Deck, Gravois Mills, Laurie, and Lakeview Heights.

 Hydrography

 The Lake of the Ozarks has a storage capacity around 1927000 acre-ft.
 When filled to that volume, it has a surface elevation of 660 ft and occupies a surface area of approximately 54000 acres.
 The lake rarely varies in surface elevation by more than 5 ft.
 As it was constructed for power generation, not flood control, the lake has only limited flood-control capacity.

-Due to its large volume and surface area, various sources identify the Lake of the Ozarks as either the largest reservoir in Missouri or the second-largest after Truman Reservoir.
+Due to its large volume and surface area, various sources identify the Lake of the Ozarks as either the largest reservoir in Missouri or the second largest after Truman Reservoir.

 Infrastructure

 Bridges and dams

 A large number of bridges had been constructed for efficient crossing of the lake.
-Niangua Bridge, built in 1936, was replaced by a girder bridge in 2003.
-The Niangua Arm US 54 Bridge, built in 1931. was replaced by a girder bridge in 1999.
+The Niangua Route 5 Bridge, built in 1936, was replaced by a girder bridge in 2003.
+The Niangua Arm US 54 Bridge, built in 1931, was replaced by a girder bridge in 1999.